I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-fsrtldeleteextracreateparameterlookasidelist.md

 <p>None</p>

 ## -remarks
 <p>The <b>FsRtlDeleteExtraCreateParameterLookasideList</b> routine frees the ECP lookaside list to which the <i>Lookaside</i> parameter points.
 However, freeing the lookaside list does not automatically free any ECP context structures allocated from the lookaside list.
-To free an ECP context structure allocated from a lookaside list, call the <a href="https://msdn.microsoft.com/library/windows/hardware/ff545989">FsRtlFreeExtraCreateParameter</a> routine.</p>

-<p>Drivers must explicitly free all ECP context structures and ECP lookaside lists that they created before unloading.
-For more information about using lookaside lists, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff565416">Using Lookaside Lists</a>.</p>

-<p>The <b>FsRtlDeleteExtraCreateParameterLookasideList</b> routine frees the ECP lookaside list to which the <i>Lookaside</i> parameter points.
-However, freeing the lookaside list does not automatically free any ECP context structures allocated from the lookaside list.
-To free an ECP context structure allocated from a lookaside list, call the <a href="https://msdn.microsoft.com/library/windows/hardware/ff545989">FsRtlFreeExtraCreateParameter</a> routine.</p>
+To free an ECP context structure allocated from a lookaside list, call the <a href="..\ntifs\nf-ntifs-fsrtlfreeextracreateparameter.md">FsRtlFreeExtraCreateParameter</a> routine.</p>

 <p>Drivers must explicitly free all ECP context structures and ECP lookaside lists that they created before unloading.
 For more information about using lookaside lists, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff565416">Using Lookaside Lists</a>.</p>